 |Expiry||The expiry is set for a certain date in the future, at which point your trade will automatically close.
 However, you may choose to close the trade before the expiry||No expiry date and we have 24-hour CFD trading on forex and major stock indices.2 We also offer weekend trading on selected markets|

 |Spread||Index futures are priced according to the spot value of their underlying market, plus any spread or commission that you pay a broker for executing your trade.
 Because of this, index futures’ prices have wider spreads||Spot prices have tighter spreads, making it better suited to more frequent trading in smaller denominations|

 |Charting||Charts with live, real-time data going back to the earliest possible date (the date the future was issued)||Continuous, real-time charting and historical data for both technical and fundamental analysis|

 Index futures example

-Spread bets and CFDs are leveraged, so you’ll put up a deposit (called margin) to open a position.
-The margin rate for trading futures with spread bets and CFDs is 5%, so you would only need to put up a margin worth 5% of total value of your futures position – this equals £3650(5% x £73,000).
+CFDs are leveraged, so you’ll put up a deposit (called margin) to open a position.
+The margin rate for trading futures with CFDs are 5%, so you would only need to put up a margin worth 5% of total value of your futures position – this equals £3650(5% x £73,000).
 If your prediction is correct, and the price increases to 7905.50, your profit will be calculated as the difference between 7905.50 and 7300.00 multiplied by the two FTSE futures at £5 each.
 However, if your prediction was incorrect and the price of the FTSE 100 falls to 7100.00 by the end of the three-month period, you’d incur a loss of £2000 (7100 - 7300 x 2 FTSE futures at £5 each).